Restless Legs Syndrome

 - Regular exercise

 Iron supplements may be helpful if low iron levels are linked to problems.
-Managing current medication or other health problems may also ease symptoms.
+Managing current medicine or other health problems may also ease symptoms.

 - Dopamine agonists

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.